Skip to content

 shell

-tcloud context create production \
+tcloud context create --name production --organisation=my-org

 --api=https://api.thalassa.cloud \